jamesesilvia/CS542/Project_3/README.md

 make clean WILL remove the database.

 ## Tests
-The test/ directory contains several Expect scripts that were used to test concurrent accesses to our database.
-I redirect you to their README for any additional information.
+The test/ directory contains the output from our client application as well as the results for the SQL Query with the world database.
+These two were compared for validation.

 ## Notes
 - This code has been developed and test on the WPI CCC machines.